westonstearns/courses-stattleship-r-intro/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:3 key:6d4d29437c
 ## Plot

 Using the `stats` data set you created in the previous exercise we calculated the Runs over Replacement metric.
-It identifies the number of runs a player gives their team when compared to an average replacemnt player.
+It identifies the number of runs a player gives their team when compared to an average replacement player.

 We calulated this using the general formula:
 ```